OmniLayer/spec/README.md

 In addition to transaction fees however there are costs associated with the outputs used to store transaction data for the various classes of transaction and these must be considered to reach a total cost to the end user for broadcasting a given Master Protocol message.

-Each output must carry a value higher than the dust threshold (0.00005430 as of 6/2/14) in order for the transaction to be considered for inclusion within a block.
+Each output must carry a value higher than the dust threshold (0.00005460 as of 19 Mar 2014) in order for the transaction to be considered for inclusion within a block.
 Class B multisig outputs are significantly larger and thus command a higher minimum output value.
 For the purposes of this appendix default minimum values of 0.00006 and 0.00012 respectively will be used.

 The following calculations will demonstrate the perceived cost to the end-user, assuming a rate of $800 USD/BTC: